“I HAVE to share some networking tips fast”...I thought to myself as my eyes were riveted to the cocktail scene before me.

 - It’s in your image and the impression you help people create of you.

-If you don't have a positive personal brand you will have difficulty networking.
+If you don't have a positive personal brand you will have difficulty networking effectively.

 If you're going to connect effectively, you need to develop some key people skills:

 - Listening is an important one of these skills.
-When you listen to people, especially when they tell their stories, you show that you’re genuinely interested in them as a person and not as the source of a business card.
+When you listen to people, especially when they tell their stories, you show that you’re genuinely interested in them as a person and not just a source of business.

 - Speaking skills or the ability to talk to anyone about anything is critical to this process.